 Naltrexone

-Naltrexone can only be given in healthcare settings because it is an intramuscular injection.
-Costs associated with supporting naltrexone implementation center around storing the medication, administering the injection, and determining whether an individual is eligible to receive naltrexone.
+Extended-release naltrexone can only be given in healthcare settings because it is an intramuscular injection.
+Costs associated with supporting naltrexone implementation center around storing the medication, administering the injection, and determining whether an individual is prepared to receive naltrexone.

 Evidence-based Scale

 Naltrexone is only available as a monthly intramuscular injection for the treatment of opioid use disorder.
-The primary costs associated with naltrexone implementation deal with supporting appropriate storage of the medication, administration of the injection by trained healthcare professionals, and determination of naltrexone eligibility based on opioid abstinence or medically supervised withdrawal.
-Individuals receiving naltrexone injections can receive both a medication fee and a professional fee for the injection, both of which may or may not be covered by insurance or require prior authorization.
+The primary costs associated with naltrexone implementation deal with supporting appropriate storage/refrigeration of the medication, administration of the injection by trained healthcare professionals, and verification of opioid abstinence, often through a naloxone challenge, to prevent precipitated withdrawal.
+Providers administering naltrexone injections can receive both a medication fee and a professional fee for the injection, both of which may or may not be covered by health insurance or require prior authorization.